6 Summer Fruits Your Dog Will Absolutely Love This Season

 Strawberries are the wonder fruit for canines.
 They contain iron, potassium, magnesium, and calcium in just the right amounts for your dog.
 Loaded with the goodness of Vitamin C and folic acid, strawberries ensure that your pet stays hydrated and his tummy stays out of trouble.
 The X-Factor about strawberries is that they are rich in antioxidants.
 Researchers have pointed out that they have anti-inflammatory and even anti-cancer properties.
 What’s more?
 They are low on calories and don’t weigh your dog down.
 All you need to remember is not to overdo them.

-While they form an excellent way to keep the summer blues at bay, apples need to be given with utmost carefulness.
+While they form an excellent way to keep the summer blues at bay, Apples need to be given with utmost carefulness.
 This is because the cyanide present in the seeds of an apple is fatal for pets.
-So remember to cut it up in very small portions so that he/she doesn’t choke on them, and to discard the seeds altogether.
-Apples are 85% water, and they hardly contain fat; so they never really add to your pet’s body weight.
-They are high in vitamin C. Care must be taken to only give these in small portions and less frequently.
+So remember to cut it up in very small portions so that your dog doesn’t choke on them, and to discard the seeds altogether.
+Apples are 85% water, and they hardly contain any fat; so they never really add to your pet’s body weight.
+They are high in vitamin C too.
+Thus, care must be taken to only give these in small portions and less frequently.

 Papayas are excellent probiotics.
 They are known for treating bloating, flatulence and indigestion.
 Papayas are one of the safest fruits you can give to your pet.
 Apart from containing lots of fiber, papayas are rich in vitamin A, C, E and K. They contain magnesium and calcium which is very important for bone and hair growth in dogs.
 For seniors, it can prevent heart disease and atherosclerosis, and strengthen their immune system.
 Remove the seeds (or better still – grind them; they’re non-toxic and a superfood themselves) and give it to your pet in small portions only.